Tam Fiofori

-Tam Fiofori (born 1942), also known as "Uncle Tam", is a Nigerian documentary photographer.
-Notable for his albums chronicling Nigeria's history, Fiofori is also a filmmaker, writer, critic and media consultant.
+Tam Fiofori (1942 – 25 June 2024) was a Nigerian documentary photographer.
+Notable for his albums chronicling Nigeria's history, Fiofori was also a filmmaker, writer, critic and media consultant.
 The subjects of his films include the Nigerian artists Biodun Olaku, J. D. 'Okhai Ojeikere and Olu Amoda.
 Much travelled, Fiofori lived in Harlem, New York, in the 1960s, becoming Sun Ra's manager, and producing writing that is considered "a founding connection between Ra and the movement that would be known as Afrofuturism".
+Fiofori died on 25 June 2024, at the age of 82.

 Early life and education

-Born in Okrika in Rivers State, Fiofori grew up in Benin City, where his father, Emmanuel Fiofori, taught at Edo College.
+Born in Okrika in Rivers State, southern Nigeria, in 1942, Fiofori grew up in Benin City, where his father, Emmanuel Fiofori, taught at Edo College.

-Fiofori was educated at King's College, Lagos, going on to university studies at King's College London, before turning his attention to writing and music.
+Fiofori was educated at King's College, Lagos, going on to university studies at King's College London, in 1959, before turning his attention to writing and music.
+As a student in London, he interacted significantly with a group of pioneering Nigerian musicians who were students at Trinity College of Music: Adam Fiberesima, Peter King, Fela Ransome-Kuti (later known as Fela Anikulapo-Kuti) and Wole Bucknor.

 Career

+In a 2019 article, Fiofori wrote: "By 1965, I had ventured into music journalism and criticism and started writing for American music magazines from London.
+My first major article, for Change magazine, was a review of Ornette Coleman's London concert during Coleman's first-ever tour of Europe in 1965."